szeyick/University/INF60009 - Database Analysis and Design/Lecture Notes/Lecture 9 - Networking, Recursive Relationships, Indexes, Normalisation/networkingRelationshipsIndexesNormalisation.md

 - **Stage 1 - Remove Repeating Groups**

-We begin with an unnormalised table where multiple values can exist in a single cell, this is otherwise called **repeating groups**.
+To begin, we have an unnormalised table, which appears to just be a normal table of data.
+However in this table, there can be columns where there are multiple values in a each cell.
+Multiple values in a cell are called **repeating groups** and this is **Unnormalised Form or 0NF**.

-To do this, we remove all repeating groups and add them as their own row in a new table.
-As a result, all the cells in the new table will only have a maximum of 1 value.
+To remove the repeating groups, we extract out the repeated values and put them into their own row in the table.
+The result expected from this state is that all rows will have a maximum of 1 value in each column.

-This First Normal Form is also called **The Universal Relation**.
+Once completed this is called the **First Normal Form or The Universal Relation**

-After this the **primary key** for this new table needs to be determined before further normalisation can continue.
+After this, we need to find the **primary key** for this First Normal Form table before we can continue.

-From the 1NF columns we need to determine the primary key, once this has been identified it is called the **Universe Key**.
+To identify the primary key, we do the same thing as we would do with an ERD and its attributes, but this time we use the column names.
+Although the column names are in fact just attributes anyway.
+The objective to find the PK is to use the fewest columns possible, the PK is called the **Universal Key**

+Once we have created the **Universal Table** and found the **Universal Key**, we have achieved 1NF.

 - **Stage 2 - Remove Part Key Dependencies**

-To achieve this stage, we need to identify the **functional dependencies**.
-This is where one attribute can be **determined** by another attribute.
+This is the beginning of the 2NF, we need to identify the **functional dependencies**.
+This is where one attribute can be **determined** by another, this is to ensure that for the PK, there can only be one value for that PK.

-For example - StudentID determines the StudentName

-This is because there should only ever be 1 StudentName for the StudentID.
+The question should be - "Is there only ONE < column name > for that < primary key > (Is there only ONE student name for that studentID)"

-**If in doubt, ask yourself** - Is there only ONE StudentName for that StudentID, if the answer is **YES** then there is a functional dependency.
+If the answer is YES, then there is a functional dependency.

-A **part key dependency** is where a column in the Universal Relation is dependent on **only a part** of the Universal Key.
+A **part key dependency** is where a column in the **Universal Table** is only partly dependent on the **Universal Key**.
+This may happen if we have multiple columns for our **Universal Key** and the answer to the above question is only YES to some of the columns in the key.

 In other words, if one of the columns only dependent on part of the Universal Key.
 So if a key had 2 columns, if any of the columns in the Universal Table only depend on one of the 2 keys, then it is seen as a **part key dependency**.

-To remove, we need to place the **determinant (StudentID)** in a new table, where it becomes the primary key of the new relation.
-Then we add the other functional dependencies into the new relation.
+From our Universal Key, we remove the column that is causing the **part key dependency**.
+The remaining key becomes the **determinant or PK** of a new table.

+We define this table by giving it a name < TABLE NAME > (PK, < dependent column name >).

+We then add more < dependent column names > to the Table Name so long as they have a functional dependency on the **determinant**.
+You can see this is slowly forming a **Strong Entity** in a Relational Schema.
+This is also "removing the part key dependencies" from the Universal Table.
+In other words, all the columns that are dependent on the PK, are extracted out of the Universal Table, leaving the remaining data from the original table.
+We leave the **determinant** in there as it functions as the FK of the Univeral Table.

+Once we have removed the part key dependencies from the Univeral Table, and created a new table, we have essentially created a new relation.
+We then proceed to do the same thing with the other half of the original Univeral Key.

+Once we have done this, we only have the remaining data left in the Universal Table with other entities being created.

+We have now achieved 2NF.

 - **Stage 3 - Remove Non Key Dependencies**

-A **non key dependency** is where a column has a dependency on another column and that column is **NOT** part of the Universal Key.
-In this, we do the same as in Stage 2, and split off the non-key dependencies with the column that it is dependent on that is not part of the Universal Key.
+A non-key dependency is where a column is dependent on another column but the other column is not part of the universal key.

-Once this step is complete, the table is Normalised.
+You then do the same thing with those remaining columns to try and find a **determinant** that the columns are dependent on.
+This is a repeat of the 2NF step of finding a Primary Key to create a **determinant**.

+Once this is done with the rest of the data, and it has been split up so that only keys remain in the Univeral Table, we have achieved **normalisation and 3NF**.
+The non-key dependencies should not exist in the Universal Table.